SAP-samples/wdf2025-fiori-innov-day-mcp-server/exercises/ex2.1/README.md

       Add mock data for travel notes
       ```

 4. Travel notes is not a Rich Text Editor.
-Execute below prompt and verify `RichTextEditorWithMetadata` code in the xml fragment
+Execute below prompt and verify code in the xml fragment
       ```
       use "RichTextEditorWithMetadata" building block for travel notes. use fiori mcp
       ```